 Our community outreach assessments include on-site research at events such as presentations or pharma-sponsored workshops to elicit feedback on how such events impact customer perceptions.
 It can be utilized for branded or unbranded events and includes brief surveys administered pre- and post-event on-site via multiple tablets.
 Outputs of our assessments include target lists of respondents who have opted in for future market research.
 We also offer online follow-up surveys to assess longer term impacts on decisions and behaviors.

 Our digital day research informs and optimizes multi-channel marketing strategies by eliciting the perceptions of the sources used and the role of digital information in the buying process and in prescribing decisions.
-Digital day research is suitable for HCPS, patients or support personnel and takes inventory of their digital usage, devices used and online resources consulted, examining the purpose of each and the location and time of day that each was accessed.
+Digital day research is suitable for HCPs, patients or support personnel and takes inventory of their digital usage, devices used and online resources consulted.
+It examines the purpose of each and the location and time of day that each was accessed.